-For many new women, trying to and finding out they are going to be a new mother is one of the best feelings in their life.
+For many women, finding out they are going to be a new mother is one of the best feelings in their life.
 Every moment of pregnancy brings overwhelming feelings of joy and anticipation of the new arrival.
 Getting pregnant and giving birth is truly a miracle.
 What happens when things don’t work out this way?
 Where do you turn when something you think should make you feel wonderful ends up making you completely miserable?
 Read on to find out just how common these feelings and depression in general during pregnancy are.

 Becoming pregnant when it wasn’t planned leads a lot of women down the road to depression.
 A woman in this circumstance may also be dealing with other factors.
 Perhaps she wasn’t/isn’t in a steady relationship or doesn’t know if she is going to keep the pregnancy.
 Maybe she already has children and doesn’t know how she is going to raise/support another child.
 Many women find that although their partner has been supportive, once they become pregnant, the support is no longer there.
 The fear of raising a child alone or not under the best circumstances often times adds to the depression.

 Adding to the non-supportive partner factor: men don’t get pregnant, women do.
 Men do not get to bond with their baby like a woman does.
-Men do not get the hormonal fluctuations, the body appearance changes and the maternal instincts like women do.
+Men do not get the hormonal fluctuations, the body appearance changes, and the maternal instincts like women do.
 What could seem like a totally unsupportive partner could just be a clueless one.

 Women who have high stress levels in their lives or even great difficulty becoming pregnant often feel the most depressed.
-This group of women are also the most likely to stay quiet about their feelings.
+This group of women is also the most likely to stay quiet about their feelings.

-An important thing to keep in mind is that ladies who experience depression during pregnancy are that much more likely to experience post partum depression.
+An important thing to keep in mind is that ladies who experience depression during pregnancy are that much more likely to experience postpartum depression.

 Depression during pregnancy is very common.
 Actually, it’s more common then research would lead us to believe.
-The fact of the matter is, is that many women don’t feel comfortable admitting when they have less than joyous feelings towards their baby or even themselves in general.
+The fact of the matter is that many women don’t feel comfortable admitting when they have less than joyous feelings towards their baby or even themselves in general.

 The best advice I can give to any woman who feels at loss with their feelings is to be honest with themselves.
 Pretending you don’t feel the way you do or telling yourself that you’ll just ‘get over it.’, is not healthy.
 There is no reason to suffer.